Mercury13/unicodia-sesh/README.md

 💄 **Beauty.** It’s actually the strength of JSesh, but the real beauty is in extensions, and I scour through them manually.

+# Stability policy

+The author does not provide any stability.
+Everything may change, including bearings, line height, character styles etc. For exact text layout, freeze the version.

 # Roadmap

 - The first working version. 📈 ≈2930/3995. ✅ autumn 2024